irina-andrei/aws_and_cloud_computing/AWS/auto_scaling_and_load_balancer.md

 - maximum number to create: 3
 (in our case, will be created in Ireland)

-We are Getting High Availability by putting each VM in a different Availability Zone inside the Region (in our case, Ireland):
+We are getting **High Availability** by putting each VM in a different Availability Zone inside the Region (in our case, Ireland):
 * AZ 1a: __
 * AZ 1b: __
 * AZ 1c: ...